What pandemic safety measures will be taken during the Saturday flu clinics?

 What if my child needs a second dose?

 The second dose should be given at least 4 weeks after the first dose.
+This requirement only applies to children receiving their first flu vaccination under 9 years of age.
 You can come to a subsequent flu clinic, as long as it has been at least 4 weeks, or you can schedule a shot only appointment.